-A New York Jets-Baltimore Ravens football game crowd joined in the singing of the national anthem with NYPD officer Brianna Fernandez on Sunday, which also marked the 21st anniversary of the 9/11 terrorist attacks.
+A New York Jets-Baltimore Ravens football game crowd joined in the singing of the national anthem with NYPD officer Brianna Fernandez on September 11, 2022, which marked 21st anniversary of the 9/11 terrorist attacks.

 On Sept.
 11, 2001, Al Qaeda terrorist hijackers carried out a coordinated attack taking over four U.S. airliners and crashing them into the Twin Towers of the World Trade Center and into the Pentagon, killing nearly 3,000 people and setting off a U.S.-led Global War on Terrorism to find and defeat Al Qaeda and other terrorist threats around the world.